floresql/Cheat_Sheets/SQL/04_aggregation.md

 # SQL Aggregation Cheat Sheet

 ## 📌 Description
+Summarizes groups of data using functions like COUNT, SUM, AVG, etc.

+## 🚀 When to Use
+Use for reporting, KPIs, and grouped insights.

+## 📌 Description
 Summarize data using aggregate functions.
 Use this when generating reports, KPIs, or grouped statistics.

 ...